joemasilotti/turbolinks/README.md

 The default visit action is _advance_.
 During an advance visit, Turbolinks pushes a new entry onto the browser’s history stack using [`history.pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).

-Applications using the Turbolinks iOS adapter typically handle _advance_ visits by pushing a new view controller onto the navigation stack.
+Applications using the Turbolinks iOS adapter typically handle advance visits by pushing a new view controller onto the navigation stack.
 Similarly, applications using the Android adapter typically push a new activity onto the back stack.

 ![Replace visit action](https://s3.amazonaws.com/turbolinks-docs/images/replace.svg)

-Sometimes you may wish to visit a location without pushing a new history entry onto the stack.
+You may wish to visit a location without pushing a new history entry onto the stack.
 The _replace_ visit action uses [`history.replaceState`](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState) to discard the topmost history entry and replace it with the new location.

-To specify that following a link should trigger a _replace_ visit, annotate the link with `data-turbolinks-action=replace`:
+To specify that following a link should trigger a replace visit, annotate the link with `data-turbolinks-action=replace`:

 ```html
 <a href="/edit" data-turbolinks-action=replace>Edit</a>
 ```

-To programmatically visit a location with the _replace_ action, pass the `action: "replace"` option to `Turbolinks.visit`:
+To programmatically visit a location with the replace action, pass the `action: "replace"` option to `Turbolinks.visit`:

 ```js
 Turbolinks.visit("/edit", { action: "replace" })
 ```

-Applications using the Turbolinks iOS adapter typically handle _replace_ visits by dismissing the topmost view controller and pushing a new view controller onto the navigation stack without animation.
+Applications using the Turbolinks iOS adapter typically handle replace visits by dismissing the topmost view controller and pushing a new view controller onto the navigation stack without animation.

 ## Restoration Visits